-For a more relaxing Sims experience – namely one that doesn’t involve looking after people who can’t tell themselves to eat – and if your favourite part of The Sims is buying and fixing up houses, then House Flipper lets you do exactly that.
-You begin with a rundown shack dumped in the middle of an overgrown plot and you slowly fix it up by ripping up weeds, smashing down walls, sanding down skirting boards, taking out the trash, and giving it a fresh coat of paint.
+For a more relaxing Sims experience – namely, one that doesn’t involve looking after people who can’t tell themselves to eat – and if your favorite part of The Sims is buying and fixing up houses, then House Flipper lets you do exactly that.
+You begin with a rundown shack dumped in the middle of an overgrown plot, and you slowly fix it up by ripping up weeds, smashing down walls, sanding down skirting boards, taking out the trash, and giving it a fresh coat of paint.

 There’s an addictive progression loop where you need to complete odd jobs for people to unlock new tools for further home improvements, such as installing radiators or cleaning out someone’s garage.
 There’s something wonderfully satisfying about the mundanity of disposing of old boxes and selling tatty posters to bring a house up to scratch and ready for the market.

 My Time at Sandrock

-If farming games sounds more up your street, there’s nothing more relaxing than Stardew Valley, a game where you leave the hubbub of the city and retire to a small town to take over the family farm.
+If farming games sound more up your street, there’s nothing more relaxing than Stardew Valley, a game where you leave the hubbub of the city and retire to a small town to take over the family farm.
 This life and town sim transports you to Pelican Town, where you get to know, befriend, and possibly marry the local residents (although there’s no WooHoo equivalent, despite the many Stardew Valley mods available).

-As you forge relationships with the townspeople, you also need to keep on top of your farming, creating profitable produce and mining resources to put back into the local community and use for tool upgrades.
-If you’re interested in getting rich quick, check out our guide on how to make money fast in Stardew Valley – it’s a bit trickier than using Sims 4 cheats.
+As you forge relationships with the townspeople, you must keep on top of your farming, creating profitable produce and mining resources to put back into the local community and use for tool upgrades.
+If you’re interested in getting rich quickly, check out our guide on how to make money fast in Stardew Valley – it’s a bit trickier than using Sims 4 cheats.

 Planet Zoo is an extensive and relaxing sim game where you’ll spend ages poring over your zoo build.
-You can either tackle a new zoo from scratch in sandbox mode or pick up zoos in the need of dire help in the career mode.
-There’s a lot more heart to Planet Zoo than other building games like Cities Skylines and Two Point Hospital.
+You can either tackle a new zoo from scratch in sandbox mode or pick up zoos needing dire help in the career mode.
+Planet Zoo has a lot more heart than other building games like Cities Skylines and Two Point Hospital.